mohanson/pywasm/README.md

 The wasm version currently in use is: [WebAssembly Specification, Release 2.0 (Draft 2025-04-25)](https://webassembly.github.io/spec/core/).

+The wasi version currently in use is: [WASI Preview 1](https://github.com/WebAssembly/WASI/blob/main/legacy/README.md).
+For pywasm, wasi is an optional extension.

 Also requires Python version >= 3.12.

 # Installation